sendgrid/docs/source/User_Guide/Marketing_Campaigns/drag_drop.md

 Getting Started
 {% endanchor %}

 To get started, turn on the Drag & Drop toggle in the Settings tab, located below the campaign name field.
-This will add a modules group to the Build tab, and turn on a fourth tab option called “Style” which houses the Drag & Drop modules.
+This will add a modules group to the Build tab, and turn on a fourth tab option called “Style” which houses the Drag & Drop modules, as well as two settings panels, Email Body and Content Container, for editing the area around the modules, such as content width and padding, font family and color, and background color.

 Modules are blocks of content that can be dragged into the main editor and dropped above or below other moveable modules.